 Children’s Welfare and Safeguarding

-Safeguarding all of the children in our care is our highest priority.
+Safeguarding all children in our care is our highest priority.

 All of our staff are highly trained.
 We are complemented by staff in a number of different roles who help us to ensure that our children fully are safeguarded and get the best personal development support they can.